-Due to a political conspiracy, an innocent man is sent to death row and his only hope is his brother who makes it his mission to deliberately get himself sent to the same prison in order to break the both of them from the inside out.
+Due to a political conspiracy, an innocent man is sent to death row and his only hope is his brother, who makes it his mission to deliberately get himself sent to the same prison in order to break the both of them out, from the inside out.

 When chemistry teacher Walter White is diagnosed with Stage III cancer and given only two years to live, he decides he has nothing to lose.
 He lives with his teenage son, who has cerebral palsy, and his wife, in New Mexico.
 Determined to ensure that his family will have a secure future, Walt embarks on a career of drugs and crime.
 He proves to be remarkably proficient in this new world as he begins manufacturing and selling methamphetamine with one of his former students.
 The series tracks the impacts of a fatal diagnosis on a regular, hard working man, and explores how a fatal diagnosis affects his morality and transforms him into a major player of the drug trade.
 Written by

-In Walter White's back yard you will notice an outline of a fire place right by their sliding back door, but inside the reverse wall is the dining room/kitchen.
-Their fire place inside should be on the side of the house.
+In Walter White's back yard, the outline of a fire place is next to the sliding back door.
+Inside the reverse wall is the dining room/kitchen.
+The fireplace should be on the side of the house.
 See more »

 403 of 547 people found this review helpful.